Frequently Asked Questions

 How is mxHero priced?

 mxHero is priced on an annual per-user basis with tier-based discounts based on customer user volume levels.
-Pricing starts at $10 per month per user ($120 per user per year) with discounts applicable as user-counts expand. mxHERO uses annual-true ups allowing our customers to expand their user footprint during any given year without impacting financials.
-For email harvesting, one-time charges for the intelligent harvesting of legacy email-centric content are based on targeted terabyte volumes.
+Pricing starts at $10 per month per user ($120 per user per year) for a 20 user minimum with discounts applicable as user-counts expand. mxHERO also has special pricing for our Legal Vertical Quick Start package (www.mxhero.com/legal-quickstart) and for non-profit and public sector agencies.
+For email harvesting from legacy Exchange, one-time charges are project-based and informed partially by targeted terabyte volumes.
+To find out more or to get a quote - email us at: Sales@mxHERO.com

 Can mxHERO be deployed as an on-premise application vs cloud-based?